JJ/granada-off/text/geekery.md

 >Granada one plus one is never two, it is one plus one.
 So Catholic
 >and Republican, no contradiction here.

-His resumé is so incredible that you really have to read it through to believe it.
+His résumé is so incredible that you really have to read it through to believe it.
 Cosmology.
 Computing.
 Politics.
 Aeronautics.
 Optics.
 He helped Juan de la Cierva create his autogyre.
-He has a square in Granada and a little monolith with his resemblance, but you should visit his tomb in the graveyard, a metalic sphere with an embedded cross, and many of his merits inscribed on a stone plaque below it.
+He has a square in Granada and a little monolith with his resemblance, but you should visit his tomb in the graveyard, a chrome sphere with an embedded cross, and many of his merits inscribed on a stone plaque below it.
 It is really a monument that takes the graveyard into this century.